2010 Monte-Carlo Rolex Masters – Singles

-Five-time defending champion Rafael Nadal defeated Fernando Verdasco in the final, 6–0, 6–1 to win the singles tennis title at the 2010 Monte-Carlo Masters.
-It was his first title in 11 months, and he lost only 14 games and no sets en route to the title.
-This would also be the first leg of Nadal’s “Clay Slam”, winning all three clay Masters 1000 titles & the Roland Garros title in the same year.
-Nadal would also extend his win streak to 32 consecutive matches.
+Five-time defending champion Rafael Nadal defeated Fernando Verdasco in the final, 6–0, 6–1 to win the singles tennis title at the 2010 Monte-Carlo Rolex Masters.
+It was his first title in eleven months, and he did not lose a set en route to the title.
+This also marked the first leg of Nadal’s “Clay Slam”—a season sweep of the Monte-Carlo, Rome, Madrid, and French Open clay court tournaments—as well as the start of a 24-match win streak.

 Seeds

 The top eight seeds receive a bye into the second round.